I Have Electric Dreams: Release

 It premiered at the 75th Locarno Film Festival on 8 August 2022, where it won the Pardo for Best Direction, Pardo for Best Actress and Pardo for Best Actor.
 In September 2022, It made to 'Latin Horizons (Horizontes Latinos)' section of 70th San Sebastián International Film Festival, where it won Horizontes Award.
 It also made it to 'World Cinema' section of 27th Busan International Film Festival and was screened on 6 October 2022.
 In November 2022, it was featured in 'International Competition' section of 53rd International Film Festival of India, where it won Golden Peacock for Best Film and Best Actress Award.
 In December it was invited to the 28th Kolkata International Film Festival and was screened on 17 December 2022.
+It was also invited to the 27th Lima Film Festival in the Competition fiction section, where it was screened on 11 August 2023.

 Reception

+On the review aggregator Rotten Tomatoes website, the film has an approval rating of 100% based on 8 reviews, with an average rating of 8/10.

 Guy Lodge of Variety wrote "an auspicious debut feature from Costa Rican writer-director Valentina Maurel".
 It has been reviewed by Neil Young of Screen Daily, who wrote of "the tough, sensual, spiky feature-length debut by Costa Rican writer-director Valentina Maurel".

+Sequel

+In November 2022, Maurel announced that she was writing a sequel, which would focus on the mother-daughter relationship between Eva and Anca.
+She noted that the follow-up would include "complex characters and maybe a little bit of a raw take on relationships between women."